Articles of Association and Code of Ethics

 We constantly encourage our employees, external associates and business partners to pursue the business objectives in accordance with the law and the basic principles of transparency, informed management and business ethics.

-Our commitment to encourage business ethics has become stronger in recent years.
-More specifically, in 2019:
+Our commitment to encourage business ethics has become stronger in recent years and our mindset is to Win.
+The Right Way.
+Together.

 Our governance and commitment to ethics is based on a series of documents, procedures and policies.